hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step3-search.md

 ## Repos

 While the chart is listed in Helm Hub, the Bitnami organization has a public repo of all its charts.
-In the Helm Hub pages each chart has a repo you can add to access the chart.
+In each Helm Hub chart page a repo is listed for you to add for access the chart.
 The instructions for the Redis chart says to add the bitnami repo.

 `helm repo add bitnami https://charts.bitnami.com/bitnami`{{execute}}